spieglt/FlyingCarpet/README.md

 + Requires Windows 10 or later.

++ The Linux version was developed and tested on Linux Mint.
+I mainly intend for it to run on Debian-based distributions.
+I will try to help troubleshoot others if I can, but I may not be able to as I don't have access to spare machines.
+There has been at least one [issue](https://github.com/spieglt/FlyingCarpet/issues/64) running on Fedora, possibly to SELinux but I don't really know.

++ Sometimes when the Cancel button is hit on the desktop platforms, it can take time for the OS to finish trying to join or create a hotspot.
+Please only click the Cancel button once and wait a few seconds.
+This sounds like it should be easy to fix, but last time I tried it was not.

 ## Planned Features

 + Bluetooth for connection negotiation (instead of QR code scanning or manual entry)?